 In addition to the commuter competition, there are events each day, including:

-- Information tables Monday afternoon from 12-4pm along Tech Walkway
+- Information tables Tuesday from 11-1pm along Tech Walkway

-- Ride with President Bud Peterson Wednesday afternoon (5pm) with members of the administration, including staff of Capital Planning, Parking and Transportation, Facilities, and the President himself!
-(This ride is very casual, and will feature a demo from viaCycle Bike Share!)
-Departs from the Trolley turnaround adjacent to the Student Center and Tech Walkway.
+- Ride with President Bud Peterson Wednesday afternoon (4:45pm) with members of the administration, including staff of Capital Planning, Parking and Transportation, Facilities, and the President himself!
+(This ride is very casual) Departs from the Trolley turnaround adjacent to the Student Center and Tech Walkway.

-There will also be free repair stations open along Tech Walkway throughout the week!
+There will also be free repair stations open along Tech Walkway occasionally throughout the week!